Saludos Amigos: Music

 The film's original score was composed by Edward H. Plumb, Paul J. Smith, and Charles Wolcott.
 The title song, "Saludos Amigos", was written for the film by Charles Wolcott and Ned Washington.
 The film also featured the song "Aquarela do Brasil", written by the popular Brazilian songwriter Ary Barroso and performed by Aloísio de Oliveira, and an instrumental version of "Tico-Tico no Fubá", written by Zequinha de Abreu.
 "Aquarela do Brasil" was written and first performed in 1939, but did not achieve much initial success.
 However, after appearing in this film it became an international hit, becoming the first Brazilian song to be played over a million times on American radio.

-The film's soundtrack was first released by Decca Records in 1944 as a collection of three 78rpm singles.
+The film's soundtrack was first released by Decca Records in 1944 as a collection of three 78 rpm singles.